REST - Representational State Transfer

 - Using standard formats as HTML or XML ensures compatibility over time.

-- We can exchange requests between various media applications as they are represented by URIs.
+- Requests may be exchanged between various media applications as they are represented by URIs.

 Disadvantages